By Patricia J. Malin

 Addiction can affect one’s family, neighbors in big cities and tiny communities, professional people and the homeless alike.
 Its impact is not readily apparent either.

 “Kind of hard on the 8 year olds,” the teacher acknowledged.
-The girl’s father has already spent six months in rehab and is expected to remain much longer.
+The girl’s father has already spent six months in a drug rehab and is expected to remain much longer.
 “Two other kids I know have had their fathers die from overdoses,” he added.
 “You might say it is a crisis.
 And this is a little community.”

 Access to drugs monitored